TomatenKuchenDEV/docs/docs/giveaways.md

 ---
 title: Giveaways
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains giveaways and possible requirements for them.
 ---

 To manage giveaways you need one of the giveaway roles set in the dashboard or the "Manage Guild" permission.